 • Test the endurance of the instruments and hardware in the harsh space environment

-In other words, LISA Pathfinder will test – in spaceflight – the technology needed to detect gravitational waves in space for the very first time.
+In other words, LISA Pathfinder is testing – in spaceflight – the technology needed to detect gravitational waves in space for the very first time.

 Gravitational waves are ripples in space-time predicted by Albert Einstein’s Theory of General Relativity.
 Detecting gravitational waves would greatly enhance our knowledge of General Relativity and allow scientists to detect the impact of astronomical events which are thought to cause a miniscule distortion in the fabric of space itself.

 For the flight control team, operating LISA Pathfinder presents demanding and unique challenges, including:

 - A complex orbit-raising strategy to transfer LISA Pathfinder from a Low Earth Orbit to an L1 orbit